 I looked at the Sharing Time manual and noticed that there is no mention of Father’s Day or Mother’s Day in the Sunday lessons.
 I’ve seen a clever Primary president teach the scheduled lesson about the restoration on Mother’s Day while dressed up in pioneer garb, saying “I’m Lucy Mack Smith.
 Who here would like to learn about my son?
 I have some home videos about when he was growing up.
 Would you like to see them?”
 Then she had the children draw on a handout similar to what I’ve attached here.
 That Sunday, she taught the gospel but honored mothers as well, without overstating the point.

 Last year on Father’s Day, I taught the attached lesson plan as an addendum to the regular Sharing Time lesson.
 I wanted to acknowledge the day in a way that would help the children think about gifts of service they could give to Heavenly Father and their earthly fathers, or someone who is like a father to them.
 I wanted them to know that I think all dads love their children as best they can, even though they can’t always be with them.
 And certainly Heavenly Father loves us immensely, even though we can’t be with Him right now either, in a different way.
 I’d love to hear what you come up with as you prayerfully consider what your Primary children need this Mother’s Day and Father’s Day.

-This post appears in the book “Sunday Lessons and Activities for Kids.”
+This post is a free chapter of the book “Sunday Lessons and Activities for Kids” that was born on this blog.
 Read more here.